shanwai1234/beautiful-jekyll/RN.md

 <hr>

 10-2018
-+ Great honor to have lunch with Dr. Steve Briggs.
++ Great honor to have lunch with [Prof. Steve Briggs](http://briggs.ucsd.edu/index.html).
 Not only his researches, but also plentiful advise on job hunting, performance in academia and lab management impressed me a lot.

-+ It's awesome to attend Dr. Sanzhen Liu's talk.
++ It's awesome to attend [Prof. Sanzhen Liu](https://plantgenomics.ksu.edu/liulab/)'s talk.
 Great work on candidate pathogen resistance gene selection and mini-chromosomes characterization on pathogenic strains!

 + The second time joined the Plant Science Innovation retreat, the advent of big data is coming.
 High-throughput phenotyping, microbiomes, RNA-seq and metabolite data are being generated.
 Intriguingly seeing how to couple these data to generate interesting stories.